paladjnoa/CleaningDataProject/README.md

 		df <- read.table("ActivityTracking.txt",header=TRUE)
                 View(df)

-	  The output file contains 180 rows and 50 columns.
+* Note	  The output file contains 180 rows and 50 columns.
+Only the columns labeled mean or std and ending in X, Y or Z were extracted from the original data set.
-	  See CodeBook.md for a description